Shopify SEO Guide: How to increase organic traffic to your store

 Analytics.
 Shopify sites are compatible with two very useful, free tools: Google Search Console and Google Analytics.
 Google Search Console helps site owners monitor and troubleshoot their site’s presence in Google search results, and provides data on the queries that are leading prospects and customers to your pages.
 Google Analytics shows you how people arrived at your site and behaved once they got there.
 Search Console and analytics are critical tools for SEO.

-To connect your Shopify store to Google Search Console, you’ll need to add a piece of code to your homepage.
-(Shopify has a great video on this).
-There are two things to keep in mind when verifying your Search Console account for your Shopify store: Google will only index the current theme and only if the theme is live.
+To connect your Shopify store to Google Search Console, you’ll need to add a piece of code to your homepage (Shopify has a great video on this).
+There are two things to keep in mind when verifying your Search Console account for your Shopify store: Google will only index the current theme and only if the theme is live and not password protected (new merchants often password-protect their sites because they’re not yet ready for launch).

 Setting up Google Analytics is as simple as enabling it in your Shopify site preferences, acquiring your tracking ID and pasting it into the associated field within Shopify.

+Thanks to Shopify’s strict URL structure, it’s easy to segment certain types of content in Google Search Console, Google Analytics, etc. For example, if you want to see how your products are performing, simply filter your data by URLs that contain “/products/” and voila!
+The same trick works for collections (/collections/), blog posts (/blogs/), and pages (/pages/).-Kevin Wallner, founder, First Chair Digital

-Domain, security and speed.
-You can buy a custom domain through Shopify starting at $11 per year, on top of your monthly Shopify plan.
-If you opt to go without a custom domain, your site’s URL will be yoursitename.myshopify.com.
+Domain and security.
+You can buy a custom domain through Shopify; the platform even has a free tool to check domain name availability and generate alternative domain names.
+If you don’t want a custom domain, your site’s URL will be yoursitename.myshopify.com.
 Having your own custom domain is much better branding, conveys more professionalism and greatly increases your chance of ranking well in searches for your business’ name.

-Site speed and security are Google ranking factors, and they go hand-in-hand with user experience.
-Slow load times may lead customers to bounce before your page loads, which means they won’t be buying from you.
-Shopify features a content delivery network (CDN) that can help keep page load times down no matter where in the world your customers are browsing.

-Even with Shopify’s CDN, image file size can disproportionately increase page load times.
-Selecting the appropriate format to compress your images is one way to keep file sizes under control: JPEGs will generally result in smaller file sizes than PNGs, which are more suitable when you need a transparent background in your image.
-Tools such as Google’s PageSpeed Insights can help you identify opportunities to increase site speed by suggesting different image formats and other speed optimizations.
+If you opt for a custom domain, check that your .myshopify.com domain redirects to your primary domain by logging into your Shopify account and heading to Settings > Domains (within the left-hand navigation menu).
+Your primary domain should say “Traffic from all your domains redirects to this primary domain.”
+If it does not, click on “Enable redirection.”
+Doing this will help to ensure that search engines only show your primary domain to searchers, instead of presenting both the primary and the .myshopify.com domain.

 All Shopify plans also come with an SSL certificate, which encrypts data sent between your site and its visitors.
 This is important because Google gives a small ranking boost to secure sites and because many browsers will display a security warning when users attempt to visit a site without an SSL certificate.
 You can check this one off your worry list.